ils94/LOTROToSpeech/Tutorial/Files/modding.md

 When LOTRO To Speech detect any of these files extensions in that directory, it will use them to do Pixel Recognition, instead of the default images in the LTS root folder.

 # Other configurations

+There are some other configurations that you can apply to LOTRO To Speech.

+We will focus on 4 files here:

+- api_key.txt
+- elevenlabs_model.txt
+- tesseract_lang.txt
+- tesseract_path.txt

+**api_key.txt**

+This file is where you put your ElevenLabs API key to generate voice files from their tool, if you are using LTSEL (LOTRO To Speech - ElevenLabs-TTS Version) you have to save your API Key in that file, else, you will receive an error when trying to generate voice files.

+**elevenlabs_model.txt**

+Here you can add voice models supported by ElevenLabs.

+Currently, there are only 2 voice models supported:

+- monolingual
+- multilingual

+For more information, visit [Models - ElevenLabs](https://docs.elevenlabs.io/speech-synthesis/models)